MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-to-use-wdac.md

 1. Disable Audit Mode in default policy

    A new policy is always created in `Audit` mode.
-To test policy enforcement, you need to disable Audit mode when you apply the the policy.
-Edit the `SystemCIPolicy.xml` file using text editor like `notepad.exe` or Visual Studio Code (VS Code).
+To test policy enforcement, you need to disable Audit mode when you apply the policy.
+Edit the `SystemCIPolicy.xml` file using a text editor like `notepad.exe` or Visual Studio Code (VS Code).
 Comment out the `Audit mode` option.

    ```XML